Yusif617/Clustering_Python/README.md

 # **Iris Classification using Clustering**

-This repository contains a Jupyter Notebook (`Iris_classification (1).ipynb`) that demonstrates the application of various clustering algorithms (K-Means, Hierarchical Clustering, and DBSCAN) to the Iris dataset for classification purposes.
+This repository contains a Jupyter Notebook (`Iris_classification.ipynb`) that demonstrates the application of various clustering algorithms (K-Means, Hierarchical Clustering, and DBSCAN) to the Iris dataset for classification purposes.
 The project aims to group the Iris flowers into their respective species based on their physical measurements.

 ## **Table of Contents**